 - Handbook of Applied Cryptography by Alfred J. Menezes, Paul C. Van Oorschot, and Scott A. Vanstone

-If you’re doing something non-trivial or unique, you might want to at the very least ask for review/input on a mailing list such as the metzdowd or randombit crypto lists.
+If you’re doing something non-trivial or unique, you might want to at the very least ask for review/input at a place such as the metzdowd or randombit mailing lists or the cryptography stack exchange.
 And (if possible) pay a professional cryptographer or security company to review your design and code.